changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 C++11 provides `constexpr` to let the user explicitly declare that the function or object constructor will become a constant expression at compile time.
 This keyword explicitly tells the compiler that it should verify that `len_foo` should be a compile-time constant expression.
-Constant expression.

 In addition, the function of `constexpr` can use recursion: